EC-IoU: Orienting Safety for Object Detectors via Ego-Centric Intersection-over-Union: Experimental Results and Discussions

 For implementation, since the original prediction head of the PGD object detector produces an image-based representation of 3D bounding boxes, we append to it a transformation function and attain the typical 3D representation for all predictions, i.e., $(x_\mathbf{P}, y_\mathbf{P}, z_\mathbf{P}, l_\mathbf{P}, w_\mathbf{P}, h_\mathbf{P}, \theta_\mathbf{P})$.
 Then, as introduced in Sec.~\ref{subsec:complexity}, the 3D version of the EC-IoU can be computed between the predictions and ground-truth targets.
 Our optimization configurations (e.g., the learning rate and data augmentation policy) follow the original PGD work~\cite{wang2021probabilistic}.
 We conduct the fine-tuning for 6 epochs with a batch size of 6 samples on an Nvidia RTX A6000 GPU.

-Tab.~\ref{tab:kitti} presents the best result in 10 runs. $L_{\textsf{EC}\text{-}\textsf{IoU}}$ demonstrates more substantial increases in all numbers, including the standard mAP.
+Tab.~\ref{tab:kitti} presents the best result in 10 runs. $L_{\textsf{EC}\text{-}\textsf{IoU}}$ demonstrates more substantial increases in most numbers, including the standard mAP.
 In particular, it attains much higher EC-AP for the ``car" class as well as on average.
-This can be qualitatively seen in Fig.~\ref{fig:kitti_results}, where for most ground-truth objects, the blue boxes given by $L_{\textsf{EC}\text{-}\textsf{IoU}}$ cover the objects more properly from the ego's perspective.
+Fig.~\ref{fig:kitti_results} provides qualitative results from two scenes.
+For most ground-truth objects, the blue boxes given by $L_{\textsf{EC}\text{-}\textsf{IoU}}$ either cover the objects more properly from the ego's perspective or achieve better alignment towards the objects.

-Nonetheless, it is also noted that for ``pedestrian," $L_{\textsf{EC}\text{-}\textsf{IoU}}$ delivers a lower EC-AP than the baseline, similar to $L_{\textsf{IoU}}$ in both standard AP and EC-AP.
-Such a performance drop is speculated to occur due to the smaller object size and a smaller number of instances (4487 pedestrians vs. 28742 cars).
+Nonetheless, it is also noted in Tab.~\ref{tab:kitti} that for ``pedestrian," $L_{\textsf{EC}\text{-}\textsf{IoU}}$ delivers a lower EC-AP than the baseline, similar to $L_{\textsf{IoU}}$ in both standard AP and EC-AP.
+Such a performance drop is speculated to occur due to the smaller object size and a smaller number of instances in the dataset (4487 pedestrians vs. 28742 cars).
 Moreover, we recall that, based on the weighting formulation in Eq.~\eqref{eq:weighting}, EC-IoU tends to care more about close objects and falls back to IoU for faraway ones.
 Meanwhile, in real-world datasets, it is less common to see close pedestrians than close cars, leading to the performance difference between the two classes.
-Qualitatively, this is reflected in the bottom left scene in Fig.~\ref{fig:kitti_results}, where the EC-IoU loss handles the closest vehicle well but not the others.
 For future improvement, EC-IoU may be combined with importance weighting schemes at the object level to emphasize specific classes or certain distance ranges (e.g.,~\cite{cheng2020safety,lyssenko2022towards}).